broadinstitute/palantir-workflows/Utilities/IntervalFiles/README.md

 the percent of genome covered can be computed using a Jaccard index of your bed file A with a "full" bed file covering all contigs of your genome.
 A script to make a "full" bed from a reference dict is included in the `create_full_bed.sh` file.
 In the above calculations, a "full" bed was created from hg38 for just the autosomes and X/Y to compute what percent of the genome a given interval file spanned.
+Note that this includes bases labeled as `N` in the reference.
+To get a percent of the non-`N` bases, you can subset hg38 to exclude them (and then run the same `overlap_stats.sh` script described below).

-A script to compute all three of these (the usual Jaccard index, percent of A in B, and percent of B in A) for two input bed files A and B is provided in the `overlap_stats.sh` file for reproducibility of the above code and extension beyond the provided cases.
+The script to compute all three of these (the usual Jaccard index, percent of A in B, and percent of B in A) for two input bed files A and B is provided in the `overlap_stats.sh` file for reproducibility of the above code and extension beyond the provided cases.
 You must have the `hg38-noalt.genome` or similar file for your reference in the same directory when running this script for it to function properly, which is an ordered list of contigs with sequence length.
 Overlap